stuffnting/gutenberg-block-examples/src/render-php-template/README.md

 ## Also see

-The dynamic block examples, which all use a callback function, rather than a template file.
+The dynamic block examples, which all use a callback function, rather than a template file; for example, [`dynamic-simple`](../dynamic-simple/).

 **PHP WP functions**